University of Western Ontario Faculty of Information and Media Studies: History

 FIMS was born from a merger between the MA in Journalism program and the Master in Library and information Science (MLIS) program.
 The MLIS program was established in 1966 with the School of Library and Information Science (SLIS), intended to help address a shortage of professionally trained librarians in Canada.

 When Western's SLIS was established, it was housed in a temporary prefabricated structure located on an unpaved parking lot behind the football stadium.
 The doors opened for students in 1967, making 2017 the 50 year anniversary for a graduate library and information science program at Western.

 After 15 years in the temporary building, the SLIS was moved to Elborn College, formerly the Teachers College.

 The 1980s and 1990s saw a shift in the SLIS program to an increased emphasis on the "information" aspect of the program.
 This reflected changes to the profession driven by computers and communication technology.
 After 1985, rather than a Master's of Library Science, graduates from SLIS received a Master's in Library and Information Science.

-In 1995 Dr. Tague-Sutcliffe proposed merging the MA in Journalism program and the Master in Library and Information Science programs in response to American trends of mergers and closures amongst library schools, in combination with the threat of closure facing Western University's MA in Journalism program.
+In 1995 Dr. Jean Tague-Sutcliffe proposed merging the MA in Journalism program and the Master in Library and Information Science programs in response to American trends of mergers and closures amongst library schools, in combination with the threat of closure facing Western University's MA in Journalism program.
 The merger of the two programs was carried out in 1996 by a 10-person Joint Transition Committee with Catherine Ross as acting dean.

 In 1997, FIMS created their first undergraduate program, a BA in Media, Information, and Technoculture (MIT) which focused on media and information studies.
 In the same year, Western's Graduate School of Journalism, Graduate School of Library and Information Science, and Faculty of Part-Time and Continuing Education merged to form the Faculty of Communication and Open Learning.
 In 1998, the Faculty of Communication and Open Learning was renamed the Faculty of Information and Media Studies (FIMS).
 Following the merger and renaming, FIMS relocated to Middlesex College, which had been the home of the Journalism School.

 In 2002, FIMS launched two new programs: the Master of Arts in Media Studies, and the Media Theory and Production Program, offered in conjunction with Fanshawe College.
 Two years later, FIMS introduced the Media and Public Interest Program, which combined elements of media studies with social justice studies.

 With the steady expansion of the faculty, and undergraduate enrolment surpassing 700 students, FIMS moved from Middlesex College into the North Campus Building for more up to date facilities in 2006.
 The move was followed by the launch of the Masters of Arts in Popular Music and Culture in 2007, expanding the Media Studies offerings.